Why is My Coffee Bitter? 7 Reasons Why & How to Fix It Forever

 The seven causes of bitterness and how to fix them

-1. Your coffee is bitter because it’s the robusta variety
+1. It’s the robusta variety

 There are two main varieties that make up over 99 percent of the world’s coffee.
 They are known as arabica coffee and robusta coffee.
 The robusta variety is very bitter as it contains more bitter compounds.